1.800.4.WENGER (493-6437) • Email: [email protected]

 From the humble origins of Harry’s basement, Wenger Corporation expanded into various locations around Owatonna before establishing its current headquarters and state-of-the-art manufacturing facility.

-The company’s product line has continued expanding, and now numbers more than 600.
+Our expanding product line now numbers over 600.
 Today, Wenger Corporation can outfit school music rehearsal and performance areas, professional performing arts facilities, and athletic facilities with a range of unique solutions, including custom options.
-Whether in new construction or renovation projects, Wenger personnel often work as members of the planning team, together with end users, owners, contractors, architects, acousticians and other consultants.
+Our strength is also in our expertise; whether in new construction or renovation projects, Wenger personnel often work as members of the planning team, together with end users, owners, contractors, architects, acousticians and other consultants.

 John Clancy was a young stagehand in Syracuse, New York, in the 1880s, when he recognized that standard theatre rigging equipment could not handle the complex and heavy scenery required for new, larger productions.